achtaitaipai/odyc-site/src/content/documentation/en/2-getting-started.md

 If you want to use a bundler like [Vite](https://vitejs.dev/):

-- Install OdyCJS via npm:
+- Install OdyC via npm:

 ```bash
 npm install odyc
 ```

-- Import OdyCJS into your main JavaScript or TypeScript file:
+- Import OdyC into your main JavaScript or TypeScript file:

 ```javascript
 import { createGame } from 'odyc'